French

 5.1 The Company

-Nor shall the Firm be liable to Users for any damage resulting from fraudulent intrusion by a third party leading to a modification of the information published on the Site.
+Nor shall the Firm be liable to Users for any damage resulting from fraudulent intrusion by a third party leading to modification of the information published on the Site.

 5.2 The User